Is Kylie Jenner In Trouble For Cheating Her Customers?

 The headache cases definitely mean some degree of worry about continued use of the product.
 However, they have previously proven safe for use.
 It is not clear whether the cosmetics firm has changed the packaging to eliminate the smell as well as the negative effects.
 Kylie has not said anything regarding the eye shadow products or the lip kits.

-This is the first time that the young business mogul has faced such issues though she is not new to different types of controversy especially on social media.
+This is the first time that the young business mogul has faced such issues though she is not new to different types of controversy, especially on social media.
 However, the new problems are unchartered territories for the 19-year-old and she is yet to say anything about them.
 However, it is clear that Kylie’s customers feel cheated and this is not good for business.

 [Featured Image by Jason Kempin/Getty Images]